Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 #5 challenge opinions, including your own

-The healthy sceptic has another rule of thumb to apply: to question not just everyone else’s opinion but also to challenge your own opinion.
+The healthy sceptic has another rule of thumb to apply: to question everyone else’s opinion and challenge your own.

 What is it that makes that difference?
 What evidence builds each opinion?